 Overhead costs are the expenses that a company incurs in manufacturing the product.
 But, one can’t directly attribute these expenses to a production process.
 Examples of manufacturing overhead are depreciation, utilities, rent, testing, and more costs that a company incurs within its manufacturing facilities.

 A point to note is that one may exclude individual costs from the calculation of conversion costs if a business does not incur them regularly.
 For instance, if certain expenses are for a specific production run, such as reworking parts to get the correct output, then we may exclude such costs.

 Conversion Cost – Importance

 Such costs are useful to calculate the cost of an equivalent unit in a process costing system.
-It is logical to use conversion cost in cases where the percentage of completion of the semi-finished unit is usually the same direct labor and manufacturing overheads at the end of the accounting term.
+It is logical to use this cost in cases where the percentage of completion of the semi-finished unit is usually the same as direct labor and manufacturing overheads at the end of the accounting term.

 Further, it is also a crucial cost accounting concept that assists in calculating the value of the finished inventory.
 One can also use the conversion cost concept to come up with the incremental cost of developing a product.
 It, in turn, helps in setting the prices.

 Conversion cost also helps managers to identify waste and assess the efficiency of the production process.
 It also provides information on how much the company can spend on inventory production.

 As said above, the conversion cost is the combination of manufacturing overheads and direct labor.
 Thus, its formula is Direct Labor Plus Manufacturing Overheads cost.